 Day 5: Gramvousa and Balos Beaches

-Spend your day on the pink sands of some of the most beautiful beaches in the world.
+Spend your day on some of the most beautiful beaches in the world.
 You'll be transported by boat to Balos and Gramvousa beaches, where crystal-clear turquoise waters are home to stellar swimming, sunshine, and protected animal and plant species.
 If you're lucky, you may even spot a Mediterranean seal.

 In Gramvousa, you can also choose to hike up to a former Venetian castle or a shipwreck along the beach.
 Nearby Balos is a shallow, more protected lagoon, home to placid waters.